topfreegames/offers/docs/source/API.md

         }
       ```

-      if the player can still see the offer
+      if the player can no longer see the offer
       ```
         {}
       ```